Alert 1 of 0

 The pros of zero-percent financing

 For buyers who qualify, a zero-percent loan may be a way to save on steep interest payments throughout the life of an auto loan.
 A buyer can easily save several thousands of dollars in interest payments over the life of a zero-percent-financing loan.
-It’s crucial that qualifying buyers crunch the numbers to be sure they can easily afford the monthly payments on one.
+These loans often come with a shorter term than standard auto loans.
+It’s crucial that qualifying buyers crunch the numbers to be sure they can afford the monthly payments.

 The cons of zero-percent financing